home-assistant/home-assistant.io/source/_integrations/androidtv.markdown

 1. Call the `androidtv.learn_sendevent` service.
 2. Within 8 seconds, hit a single button on your Android TV / Fire TV remote.
-3. After 8 seconds, check the `adb_response` attribute of the media player in Home Assistant.
-This will be the equivalent command that can be sent via the `androidtv.adb_command` service.
-It will also be logged at the INFO level.
+3. After 8 seconds, a persistent notification will appear that contains the equivalent command that can be sent via the `androidtv.adb_command` service.
+This command can also be found in the `adb_response` attribute of the media player in Home Assistant, and it will be logged at the INFO level.

 As an example, a service call in a [script](/docs/scripts) could be changed from this: